Current as of August 2016 | Download print version (in PDF)

 Unlike trusts, societies may be dissolved.
 Dissolution must be approved by at least three-fifths of the society's members.
 Upon dissolution, and after settlement of all debts and liabilities, the funds and property of the society may not be distributed among the members of the society.
 Rather, the remaining funds and property must be given or transferred to some other society, preferably one with similar objects as the dissolved entity.

 At least two individuals are required to form a Section8 company.
 The founders or promoters of a Section 8 company must submit application materials to the Registrar of Companies.
 The application must include copies of the memorandum and articles of association of the proposed company, as well as a number of other documents, including a statement of assets and a brief description of the work proposed to be done upon registration.

-The internal governance of a Section 8 company is similar to that of a society.
+The internal governance of a Section 8 company is somewhat similar to that of a society.
 It generally has members and is governed by directors or a managing committee or a governing council elected by its members.

 Like a society (but unlike a trust), a Section 8 company may be dissolved.
 Upon dissolution and after settlement of all debts and liabilities, the funds and property of the company may not be distributed among the members of the company.
 Rather, the remaining funds and property must be given or transferred to some other Section 8 company, preferably one having similar objects as the dissolved entity.

 Public charitable trusts, by definition, must be created for the benefit of the public.
 Societies may be registered for charitable purposes, among other purposes.
 Section 8 companies are formed for the limited purposes of promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of the environment, or any such other object.

 Public charitable trusts must benefit a large class of beneficiaries and must be for the public benefit.
 Moreover, trustees of public charitable trusts may not engage in self-dealing.